maryamjbr/Encoder-Decoder/README.md

-MNIST # Image Reconstruction using Encoder-Decoder Architecture This project implements an encoder-decoder architecture using PyTorch to reconstruct images from the MNIST dataset.
+# Image Reconstruction using Encoder-Decoder Architecture
+This project implements an encoder-decoder architecture using PyTorch to reconstruct images from the MNIST dataset.
 The model is trained to minimize the Mean Squared Error (MSE) between the original and reconstructed images.
 ## Project Details
 The notebook performs the following steps: